The Master's programme Entrepreneurship and Innovation Management is a two-year full time study consisting of 120 ECTS credits.

 1st semester - Introduction to Entrepreneurship

 Four courses in parallel providing the foundations of entrepreneurship.
 Each course is evaluated both on individual performance and on group performance.
 The student groups are the same for all four courses and last for the entire semester serving as an active learning arena for learning about team work and team leadership.
-In addition, in order to further develop your field of expertise from your bachelor’s degree, you are required to take one elective master course within natural sciences, technology or medical sciences.
+In addition you are required to take one elective master course.

 2nd semester - New Venture Creation and Growth